jenkinsci/xml-job-to-job-dsl-plugin/README.md

 # XML job to Job DSL plugin
 A Jenkins plugin to convert XML jobs in scripts of Job DSL Plugin

 ## Steps
 1. Read the XML file and parse to an internal class set (DONE)
+2. Translate the internal class set to DSL and save it to file, it should be easy to read and easy to mantain (DONE)
+3. Make this program run on command line and test if it works with some XML files (DONE)
+4. Create a view where the user can select which jobs he wants to convert to DSL and generate a file to download (DONE)
+5. Turn it into a Jenkins plugin (DONE)
+6. Increase the number of known tags to translate and improve the plugin
+7. Automatically refactor the generated code to avoid duplicated blocks

 ## Do you want to help?
 You can find the list of known tags in the file translator.properties under the path /src/main/resources